danielearwicker/computed-async-mobx/README.md

 It also has a `refresh` method that can be called to force a new promise to be requested immediately (bypassing the delay time).

+**New in 4.2.0:** there is also a method `getNonReactive()` which can be used outside reactive contexts.
+It is a convenience for writing unit tests.
+Note that it will return the most recent value that was computed while the `asyncComputed` was being observed.

 ### Example

 ```ts